Health Sciences Student

 A student’s admission to the Health Science programs is based upon a comparison of grades and entrance test ranking with other applications.
 Admission into the Physical Therapist Assistant (PTA) program will also be based on a personal interview, essay, and completion of clinical observation hours.

-- For Nursing Applicants, meet or exceed the benchmark score (“Proficient”) on the TEAS version V.
+- For Nursing Applicants, meet or exceed the benchmark score (“Proficient”) on the ATI TEAS.

-- For PTA Applicants, meet or exceed the benchmark score on the HOBET V Test.
+- For PTA Applicants, meet or exceed the benchmark score on the ATI TEAS for Allied Health Test.

 - Complete the Admissions Procedure (next page)